leopard-ai/betty/README.md

 ```
 ### Engine
 #### Basics
-`Engine` class handles the hierarchical dependency between problems.
-In MLO, there are two types of
+The `Engine` class handles the hierarchical dependencies between problems.
+In MLO, there
-dependencies: upper-to-lower (`u2l`) and lower-to-upper (`l2u`).
-Both types of dependencies can
+are two types of dependencies: upper-to-lower (`u2l`) and lower-to-upper (`l2u`).
+Both
-be defind with Python dictionary, where the key is the starting node and the value is the list of
+types of dependencies can be defind with Python dictionary, where the key is the
-destination nodes.
+starting node and the value is the list of destination nodes.

 ```python
 from betty import Engine